nuke-build/nuke/README.md

 If you want to contribute, please first get personal with us about your intentions in [our Gitter channel](https://gitter.im/nuke-build/nuke).
 This helps us establishing a clean and meaningful design of new features, improvements or bug fixes.
 At the same time it reduces the chances of duplicated work.

 Adding support for third party executables is very easy.
-You just need to generate a _tool.td_ file ([schema](https://github.com/matkoch/Nuke/tree/master/source/Nuke.ToolGenerator/Definitions) and [examples](https://github.com/nuke-build/nuke/search?q=extension%3Atd)) for it, and execute the `Nuke.ToolGenerator` executable in its folder.
-It will generate a static _entry class_ `<tool>Nuke`, a _settings class_ `<tool>Settings` derived from `ToolSettings` along with extension methods for manipulation, as well as necessary enumerations.
+You just need to generate a _tool.td_ file ([schema](https://github.com/nuke-build/nuke/tree/master/source/Nuke.ToolGenerator/Model) and [examples](https://github.com/nuke-build/nuke/search?q=extension%3Atd)) for it, and execute the `Nuke.ToolGenerator` executable in its folder.
+It will generate a static _entry class_ `<tool>Tasks`, a _settings class_ `<tool>Settings` derived from `ToolSettings` along with extension methods for manipulation.

 ## License